KaidoSo/cocktails-milestone-3/README.md

 ### Known Bugs

 - **Drinks List on Mobile**
 In Mobile view the long names for drinks may look a bit off by name crawling up next to the image of the drink.
-I will look into fixing that in the future.
+I will look into fixing that in the future when implementing pagination and possibly rehauling the whole home page view.

 ## Technologies Used